Set Decorators

 Turkish Antique & Bazaar Access

-Established relationships with Istanbul's Grand Bazaar, Çukurcuma antique quarter, and prop houses serving Turkey's major studios.
+Set up relationships with Istanbul's Grand Bazaar, Çukurcuma antique quarter, and prop houses serving Turkey's major studios.
 Access to authentic Ottoman, Byzantine, and Seljuk period pieces, plus İznik tiles and traditional carpets.

 Ottoman & Anatolian Design Traditions